Product docs

 Workspaces

-The top-level container for your team, billing tier, and overall permissions.
-All projects, assets, and notifications live inside a workspace.
+The tenant/account container for your team, billing tier, and overall permissions.
+Clients, projects, assets, and notifications all live inside a workspace.

 Projects

-Project-level organization for campaigns, episodes, or client engagements.
+Campaigns, episodes, or engagements under a workspace (and usually a client).
 Projects group deliverables, timelines, and team members.

 Deliverables